Andrew Do: Pay-to-play violations

 In July 2022, the non-partisan California Fair Political Practices Commission published a stipulation revealing that Do -- while serving on the board of CalOptima in 2016 and 2017 -- has steered government contracts to two lobbyists that were donors of his political campaigns.
 This is in violation of California's pay-to-play restrictions.
 The commission noted that "Do made, participated in making, and attempted to use his official position to influence governmental contracting decisions involving a participant who contributed to his campaign".
 The commission revealed a sum of roughly $5,000 that were donated by the two lobbyist, but that Do did not disclose this or recuse himself from the vote to award the government contracts to them.
 The commission imposed an administrative penalty of $12,000 and that Do has "apparently" agreed to this fine.

 In the same stipulation, the commission also noted that Do violated regulations on a series of behested payments for a statue project at Mile Square Park by filing the required reports late.
 The commission noted that "Payments made at the behest of elected officials—including charitable donations—are a means by which donors may seek to gain favor with elected officials.
 Timely reporting of such activity serves to increase public awareness regarding potential attempts to influence in this manner."

 The commission met again on July 21, 2022, to determine these cases.

+On March, 2026, the Orange County Board of Supervisors' commissioned forensic financial audit revealed Do and his chief of staff Chris Wangsaporn side stepped anti-abuse procedures and awarded contracts to vendors who donated to his campaign.
+The report found more inappropriate flow of money than previously reported.
+Do directed money to Aloha Financial Investment and Hua Development, businesses linked with Peter Pham.
+Do also authorized an $814,650 county payment to 360 Clinic, a COVID test provider suspected of double billing.
+In total, investigators found $3.4 million of uncollectable claims, a practice illegal under state and federal laws.
+Both Do and Wangsaporn were central in this pay-to-play scheme.

+Auditors also discovered the Board of Supervisors established a process that aided Do's abuse of public money by setting up a procedure that lacks competitive bidding, transparency, and public approval.
+The report also stated the county lacked rules that requires details to be documented on invoices, and therefore made it more difficult to see how taxpaper money were being spent.